YajasD/yajasd.github.io/_posts/2018-06-04-Predicting-Engine-Failure.md

 So what's the difference between Training Sets 1 & 3 and 2 & 4?

-The operating conditions.
+The operating conditions (in BOLD above).
 Per the documentation provided with the data, Training sets 1 and 3 - all the engines are operating under just one condition while in training sets 2 and 4, the engines are operating under SIX different conditions.

 While modeling, we will need to take this into account.